 Where To Drink: Rhein Haus for German beer and food in a giant beer hall, Rio Grande for giant frozen margaritas that are best enjoyed on their patio, and Tap Fourteen for local beers in their rooftop beer garden.

 This funky district right by downtown is full of apartments, urbanites, and some excellent restaurants and bars.
 This is where you come if you want to eat some of the best food in Denver and hang out drinking local beers and cocktails in a sunny beer garden or on a rooftop patio.

 Walk or bike the trails beside the Platte River if you want to enjoy the Denver outdoors and drop into the gigantic REI, Denver’s flagship store.

 What To Do: Walk or bike along the Platte River, visit the giant REI, enjoy the bar and food vendors at Avanti food hall, and go for dinner or drinks at one of the roof terraces in LoHi – Avanti, Linger and El Five are great options.

-Where To Eat: Linger is housed in a former mortuary and serves global small plates, Root Down for locally-sourced creative American small plates, Avanti Food Hall which has pizza, arepas, burgers, French cuisine and more, El Five for tapas with a view, Habit Donut Dispensary for inventive donuts, and Happy Camper for pizza on their extensive patio.
+Where To Eat: Linger is housed in a former mortuary and serves global small plates, Root Down for locally-sourced creative American small plates, Avanti Food Hall which has pizza, arepas, burgers, French cuisine and more, El Five for tapas with a view, and Happy Camper for pizza on their extensive patio.